Cryptic1526/Password-Manager/README.md

 ## Getting Started

 To use the Password Manager, you need to have Python installed on your system (install it [HERE](https://www.python.org/downloads/)).
-Once Python is installed, you can install the requirements by running `pip install -r requirements.txt`.
+Once Python is installed, you can clone the repository and install the requirements by running `pip install -r requirements.txt`.
 Finally, run the program from the terminal by executing the following command:

 ```batch
 python passmgr.py [command] [options]